Sri Lanka floods: Battle to rescue stranded as death toll tops 160

 "He also expressed condolences at the loss of lives and property and said that India stands with her Sri Lankan brothers and sisters in their hour of need."

 The navy's official Twitter handle posted media of one of the vessels, INS Shardul, docking in Colombo and unloading aid Sunday.
-It joins the INS Kirch, and a larger vessel, INS Jalashwa, will arrive within the next two days.
+It joins the INS Kirch.
+A larger vessel, INS Jalashwa, will arrive within the next two days.

-The country's High Commission in Colombo tweeted images of "Indian diving and medical teams deployed at Kalutara, Ratmalana (and) Galle with (Sri Lankan) navy relief (operations)."

 The High Commission also tweeted an image of the Sri Lankan foreign minister, Ravi Karunanayake, receiving aid from one of the Indian vessels.

-"Several countries have responded so far to Sri Lanka's request," Karunanayake told CNN, including Russia and China.
+"Several countries have responded so far to Sri Lanka's request," Karunanayake said, including Russia and China.

-"The World Food Program is also providing help," he said.
+"The World Food Programme is also providing help," he said.

 Last year, India sent two ships and Air Force aircraft to Colombo with relief items during a cyclone.